green manure helps maintain soil fertility

 How Does Green Manure Helps Maintain Soil Fertility?

-Green manure is a type of crop that is grown specifically to be incorporated back into the soil.
+Green manure is a type of crop grown specifically to be incorporated into the soil.
 It is an important tool for maintaining soil fertility and improving soil health.
-When green manure is incorporated into the soil, it provides a number of benefits that can help to improve the overall productivity of the soil.
-In this article, we will take a closer look at how green manure helps to maintain soil fertility and the role it plays in sustainable agriculture.
+When green manure is incorporated into the soil, it provides several benefits that can help improve the soil’s overall productivity.
+In this article, we will take a closer look at how green manure helps maintain soil fertility and its role in sustainable agriculture.

 What is Green Manure?